 Hi (樋: groove) and Horimono (彫刻: engraving) — Often, a single hi (Bo-hi), double hi, Suken (dagger), Bonji (Sanscrit), Dragon are engraved on the Shinogi-Ji area.
 Refer to Chapter 3 Names of parts

-Hamon (刃: Tempered line) —- The lower part of the body shows a narrow tempered line, with the higher part shows a wider showy tempered line.
+Hamon (刃: Tempered line) —- The lower part of the body shows a narrow tempered line; gradually, the tempered line becomes a wider and showy.
 Course Nie.
 O-midare (large irregular hamon), Notare-midare (wavy irregular hamon), Gunome-midare (a mix of repeated half-circular and irregular hamon).
 Inazuma, Kinsuji (refer to Chapter 14 Late Kamakura Period Sword) also sometimes appears.